Chalcis: Main sights

+Karababa Fortress

+The Karababa Fortress is a 17th century castle built on the continental coast of the Euripus Strait, opposite to Chalcis, overseeing the city.
+It was constructed by the Ottoman Empire in 1684, for it to protect the city from the Republic of Venice.
+The castle was designed by the Venetian architect Gerolimo Galopo and hence its architectural design is more European rather than Ottoman.

+Church of Saint Paraskevi

 The church of Saint Paraskevi (the patron saint of the island) was the church of the Dominican Priory of Negroponte, one of the first two houses authorized for the Order of Preachers' Province of Greece in 1249.
 Started about 1250, this is among the oldest examples of early Dominican architecture surviving, and is one of the only early Dominican churches to retain its original form until the present.
 The central arch over the iconostasis and the ceiling and walls of the south chapel are the best examples of Italian Gothic stone-carving in Greece.
 Images of the Dominican saints, Dominic and Peter Martyr, stand at the base of the central arch.
 The north chapel holds the tomb of the founder of the senatorial Lippamano family of Venice.
 Some of the column capitals are Byzantine.

+Emir Zade Mosque

+The Emir Zade Mosque is an Ottoman-era mosque built in the 15th century, right after the fall of Euboea in the First Ottoman–Venetian War.
+It is no longer operational and it is classified as a historical monument since 1937.

+Roman Aqueduct

+The Roman Aqueduct of Chalcis consists of twelve well preserved arches, with three more columns without arches, as well as eight ruined arches located farther away.
+It was built by the Romans, with the Venetians and Ottomans making improvements and repairs through the years.

 The bridges

-The town is now connected to the mainland Greece by two bridges, the "Sliding Bridge" in the west at the narrowest point of the Euripus Strait and a suspension bridge.
+The town is now connected to mainland Greece by two bridges, the "Sliding Bridge" in the west at the narrowest point of the Euripus Strait and a suspension bridge.

 The Euripus Strait which separates the city and the island from the mainland was bridged in 411 BC with a wooden bridge.
 In the time of Justinian the fixed bridge was replaced with a movable structure.
 The Turks replaced this once again with a fixed bridge.
 In 1856, a wooden swing bridge was built; in 1896, an iron swing bridge, and in 1962, the existing "sliding bridge"; the construction works of the 19th century destroyed the most part of the medieval castle built across the bridge.
 The Euripus Bridge or Chalcis Bridge, a cable-stayed suspension bridge opened in 1993, joins Chalcis to the mainland to the south.

 A special tidal phenomenon takes place in the strait, as strong tidal currents reverse direction once every six hours, creating strong currents and maelstroms.